cloudevents/spec/subscriptions-api.md

 the subscriber and producer to negotiate which filter dialects can be used within a given subscription.

-The filter conditions specified in the simple dialect will be defined by specifying a "conditions" property holding an array of simple filter conditions, which are logically combined with an implicit "AND" operator.
-This means the filter criteria MUST evaluate to true for every filter in the array in order for a cloud event instance to be delivered to the target sink.
+The filter conditions specified in the basic dialect will be defined by specifying a "conditions" property holding an array of filter conditions, which are logically combined with an implicit "AND" operator.
+This means the filter criteria MUST evaluate to true for every filter in the array in order for a CloudEvent instance to be delivered to the target sink.

-Each simple filter is defined with the following properties:
+Each basic filter is defined with the following properties:

 - type (string) - REQUIRED.
-Value MUST be one of the following: prefix_match, suffix_match, exact_match.
+Value MUST be one of the following: prefix, suffix, exact.
 - property (string) - REQUIRED.
-The CloudEvents attribute to match the value indicated by the "value" property against.
+The CloudEvents attribute (including extensions) to match the value indicated by the "value" property against.
-- value (Any) - REQUIRED, The value to match the CloudEvents attribute against.
+- value (string) - REQUIRED, The value to match the CloudEvents attribute against.
+This expression is a string and matches are executed against the string representation of the attribute value.

 ###### 3.2.3.1.1.
 Example: Prefix match